Carly Simon discography: 1980–1985: Warner Bros. and Epic years

 Simon signed with Warner Bros.
 Records in 1980 and released her ninth studio album, Come Upstairs.
-The lead single, "Jesse", became a major hit: it remained on the Billboard Hot 100 singles chart for six months, peaking at No. 11, and went Gold.
+The lead single, "Jesse", became a major hit; it remained on the Billboard Hot 100 singles chart for six months, peaking at No. 11, and went Gold.
 Also in 1980, Simon appeared in the documentary and concert film No Nukes, and it accompanying soundtrack album of the same name.
 The standards album Torch followed in 1981, and Hello Big Man followed in 1983, both to critical acclaim.
 In 1982, she hit the Top 10 in the U.K. with the Nile Rodgers & Bernard Edwards-produced single "Why", from the soundtrack album to the film Soup for One.
 She had another UK success (No. 17) with the single "Kissing with Confidence", a song from the 1983 album Dancing For Mental Health by Will Powers (a pseudonym for photographer Lynn Goldsmith).
 Simon was the uncredited lead singer.

 After her contract with Warner Bros. had ended, she signed with Epic Records and released Spoiled Girl in 1985.
-The album yielded two singles: "Tired of Being Blonde" and "My New Boyfriend", with only the former charting.
-The album was commercially unsuccessful and her contract with Epic was cancelled.
+The album yielded two singles, "Tired of Being Blonde" and "My New Boyfriend", with only the former charting.
+The album was commercially unsuccessful and her contract with Epic was not extended.